Video Monetization

 What Is a Video Podcast?

-A video podcast is a regular podcast, but with a video element added to it.
+A video podcast is a regular podcast but with a video recording element added to it.

 Are you asking yourself: Is a video podcast still a podcast?
 It sure is!
 A video podcast brings the same benefits as a regular podcast but adds a visual element, even if super simple.

-The video element of a podcast can be a static image, pre-recorded footage, or the video recording of you and your guests talking.
+The video element of a podcast can be a static image, pre-recorded footage, or a video recording of you and your guests talking.

 Sure, podcasts began as audio-only formats.
 Through the years they’ve evolved to include visual elements to make content more engaging with the context of facial expressions, body language, and other emotions.